dqops/dqo/docs/examples/data-reasonability/percentage-of-false-values.md

 3. Select the **Daily checks** tab.

-    In this tab you can find a list of data quality checks.
+    This tab displays a list of data quality checks in the check editor.
+Learn more about [navigating the check editor](../../../dqo-concepts/user-interface-overview/user-interface-overview/#check-editor).

 4. Run the enabled check using the **Run check** button.